WHAT TYPES OF DIVORCE ARE THERE IN VIRGINIA?

 The other fault grounds of cruelty, desertion or constructive desertion still require a waiting period of one year unless you seek a divorce a mensa et thoro.
 If you choose to do this so that you may file before the year, then you can ask the court to grant you the divorce a vinculo matrimonii once the year has passed.

+WHAT IS CONSIDERED MARITAL VERSUS SEPARATE PROPERTY?
 At a basic level, any assets or debts acquired from the date of marriage to the date of separation regardless of how they are titled are considered marital assets or debts.
 Anything acquired before or after the separation would be considered separate property unless transmuted into marital property.

+WHAT ARE THE BASIC STEPS FOR FILING FOR DIVORCE?
 The Plaintiff will file for the Complaint for divorce when he/she has met the statutory requirements for doing so.
 Then, the Complaint needs be served on the Defendant unless the Defendant signs an Acceptance and/or Waiver of Service.
 If the Defendant did not sign a waiver of service, the Defendant will usually file an Answer with the court.
 If the parties have not yet signed a Property Settlement Agreement, the court can set the case for trial to determine all the issues arising out of the case. the trial dates may not be for many months after the initial setting.
 However, if a Property Settlement Agreement has been signed, the Final Order of Divorce and affidavits (from the Plaintiff and a corroborating witness) can be submitted to the Court for entry.
 For more information read about how to file for divorce in Virginia on our blog.

+HOW MUCH DOES A DIVORCE COST IN VIRGINIA?
 It is difficult to predict how much a divorce will cost you.
 The costs vary widely depending on if you are able to settle your case, go to mediation, or have to go to trial.
 It is always going to be less costly to settle your case amicably when you can rather than spend the time, stress, and expense going to trial.

 At NOVA Legal Professionals, our Virginia divorce attorneys located in Fairfax and Manassas have extensive experience presenting creative solutions to settle your case as quickly and as cost-efficient as possible.
 We will help you determine how and when to file.
 We will help you figure out the pros and cons with the approach that you seek to take.
 We will come up with a strategy that best fits your goals with how to move forward when you are ready.
 Read more about how we have helped our clients here.